Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 By Ljósárfoss waterfall

 Ljósárfoss waterfall is 18 m high and cascades from a cliff called Ljósárhryggur.
-When I visited this lovely waterfall there had been a draught in Iceland, making the waterfalls less powerful than usual.
+When I visited this lovely waterfall, there had been a drought in Iceland, making the waterfalls less powerful than usual.

-There is a 3-meter high small waterfall a little bit below Ljósárfoss.
+There is a 3-meter-high waterfall a little bit below Ljósárfoss.

 Atlavík CoveAtlavík cove in Hallormsstaðaskógur